AdobeDocs/experience-manager-65.en/help/sites-developing/components-basics.md

 >[!NOTE]
 >
 >Adobe recommends leveraging the touch-enabled UI to benefit from the latest technology.
-[AEM Modernination Tools&(moderniatzion-tools.md) can make a migration easier.
+[AEM Modernization Tools](modernization-tools.md) can make a migration easier.

 ### Content Logic and Rendering Markup  {#content-logic-and-rendering-markup}